ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-3--serverless--localstack--awscli-local--awscli/dns-conflicts.md

 ### Explanation

-- After stopping `systemd-resolved`, you likely modified `/etc/resolv.conf` manually.
-  If you restart `systemd-resolved`, it may replace `/etc/resolv.conf` with its own configuration, potentially breaking LocalStack’s DNS resolution.
-  You stopped `systemd-resolved` to avoid conflicts.

 - LocalStack relies on custom DNS settings (especially when binding to `localhost.localstack.cloud`), which `systemd-resolved` might interfere with.
+  After stopping `systemd-resolved`, you likely modified `/etc/resolv.conf` manually.

-  Restarting systemd-resolved reintroduces this conflict.
+- Restarting `systemd-resolved` reintroduces this conflict.
+  If you restart `systemd-resolved`, it may replace `/etc/resolv.conf` with its own configuration, potentially breaking LocalStack's DNS resolution.

+- You stopped `systemd-resolved` to avoid conflicts.
-- Since your LocalStack setup modifies DNS (`/etc/resolv.conf`), you stop `systemd-resolved` to prevent conflicts and restart `systemd-networkd` to ensure the new DNS settings apply.
+  Since your LocalStack setup modifies DNS (`/etc/resolv.conf`), you stop `systemd-resolved` to prevent conflicts and restart `systemd-networkd` to ensure the new DNS settings apply.

 ### How to